Shift Happens: Mixture of Experts based Continual Adaptation in Federated Learning: - Aggregator Side Operations

 \subsection{TEE for Privacy Preservation}

-FL, in practice, only guarantees that raw data never leaves the party device.
-However, FL systems frequently exchange intermediate artifacts such as model updates, feature embeddings, and drift statistics, which can inadvertently leak private information through inference or reconstruction attacks~\cite{membinfsurvey,DLG-git, zhao2020idlg,geiping2020inverting, yin2021see, zhu2019deep}.
-These vulnerabilities highlight the need for additional mechanisms on top of standard FL pipelines to ensure end-to-end privacy guarantees.
-To mitigate these risks, we augment \ours\ with \textbf{Trusted Execution Environments (TEEs)} like Intel SGX~\cite{intelsgx} or AMD SEV~\cite{amdsev} on the aggregator side, which offers hardware-level isolation for secure and verifiable computation.
-TEEs ensure that sensitive operations such as drift detection, clustering, and expert model updates are executed in a secure enclave, where the contents are protected from both the central aggregator and potential adversaries.
-In our design, parties compute and locally store $d$-dimensional feature embeddings using pre-trained encoders.
-These embeddings are transmitted to the aggregator encrypted within a TEE enclave, where distributional shift detection (via MMD) and clustering operations are securely performed.
-Since no raw data or labels are exposed outside the enclave, confidentiality is guaranteed.
-Expert model updates can also be securely aggregated within TEEs to prevent inference attacks on local model parameters.
-While TEEs introduce minor computation and memory overhead (5 \% for AMD SEV)~\cite{10.1145/3590140.3629123} due to enclave initialization and secure memory constraints, they offer a practical trade-off between privacy and performance.
+FL ensures raw data never leaves client devices, it still exchanges intermediate artifacts such as model updates, embeddings, and drift statistics, which can leak private information via inference or reconstruction attacks~\cite{membinfsurvey,DLG-git,zhao2020idlg,geiping2020inverting,yin2021see,zhu2019deep}.
+To strengthen end-to-end privacy, we augment \ours\ with \textbf{Trusted Execution Environments (TEEs)} such as Intel SGX~\cite{intelsgx} or AMD SEV~\cite{amdsev}, which provide hardware-level isolation and verifiable computation.
+In our design, clients compute $d$-dimensional embeddings locally and transmit them encrypted into a secure enclave, where drift detection (via MMD), clustering, and expert updates are performed without exposure to the aggregator.
+This prevents leakage of raw data, labels, or model parameters, while enabling secure aggregation of expert updates.
+TEEs incur modest overhead (e.g., 5\% for AMD SEV)~\cite{10.1145/3590140.3629123} due to enclave initialization and memory constraints, but offer a practical trade-off between privacy and performance.
+Beyond TEEs, \ours\ shares only aggregate statistics (MMD/JSD scores, label histograms), from which no known reconstruction attacks have been studied.
+Importantly, TEEs are optional: \ours\ functions without them, but they provide a hardware-assisted layer of privacy protection.